[1] 10

 - Designed for speed and interoperability between R and Python

-- Often used in data science pipelines for medium-sized datasets
+- Often used in data science pipelines for medium-sized data sets

 - Smaller and faster than CSV for tabular data